 - Aftercare and follow-up appointments

 Who are the best candidates for rhinoplasty?

 Rhinoplasty is a popular cosmetic procedure in the UK for both men and women.
-Another name for this surgery is a nose job, and it involves altering the size and/or shape of your nose.
+Another name for this surgery is a nose job, and it involves altering your nose's size and/or shape.
 Rhinoplasty candidates may choose to have this surgery because of an issue with the appearance of their nose.
 They may also opt to have this procedure done because they are experiencing breathing issues.
-These can include loud, noisy breathing which is caused by a structural obstruction.
+These can include loud, noisy breathing, which is caused by a structural obstruction.
 In addition, these candidates can also snore very loudly when sleeping due to the same structural issues.

 Suitable rhinoplasty candidates are: